SysSec-KAIST/FirmKit/README.md

 # Description
-FirmKit is a IoT vulnerability analysis tool based on binary code similarity analysis (BCSA).
-FirmKit includes ground truth vulnerabilities in custom binaries, such as CGI binaries, for the top eight wireless router and IP camera vendors.
+FirmKit is an IoT vulnerability analysis tool based on binary code similarity analysis (BCSA).
+FirmKit includes **ground truth vulnerabilities** in custom binaries, such as CGI binaries, for the top eight wireless router and IP camera vendors.

 Currently, the FirmKit utilizes [TikNib](https://github.com/SoftSec-KAIST/TikNib), which is a simple interpretable BCSA tool.
-In addition to TikNib's numeric presemantic features, In addition, FirmKit implements two additional features based on heuristic knowledge.
+In addition to TikNib's numeric presemantic features, FirmKit implements two additional features based on heuristic knowledge.
 Through empirical analysis of diverse binaries in our previous studies, we discovered that IoT binaries frequently contain function names.
 Thus, rather than comparing abstracted numeric features, we can directly compare caller and callee names.
 For example, we can use the names of internal and library functions instead of the numbers of callers and callees.
 Additionally, we discovered that data strings contained in IoT binaries often contain useful information.
 CGI binaries include hard-coded strings for parsing URLs, such as HTTP, POST, answer, or password.
 Therefore, we can use these strings to compute the similarity score.
 Therefore, we chose to use 1) the strings to which the function refers and 2) the names of the callee functions.

-Firmkit computes the string similarity between two heuristic features using a Jaccard index.
+Firmkit computes the string similarity score between two heuristic features using a Jaccard index.
 Then, the similarity scores of these two heuritic features are averaged with the score obtained by numeric presemantic features.

 For more details, please check [my thesis paper](https://0xdkay.me/pub/2022/kim-phdthesis2022.pdf) (Chapter 6).